HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 **For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Messaging javascript library, which accepts a messageType and payload and returns a promise that resolves with the response payload.**

-## `messageType == ui.*`: Influence EHR UI
+## Influence EHR UI

 An embedded SMART app improves the clinician’s user experience by closing itself or requesting the EHR to navigate the user to an appropriate activity.
+Messages that affect the EHR UI are prefixed with `ui.`.

 All `ui.done` and `ui.launchActivity` messages may include an `activityType`